raza-07/Workout-App/README.md

 # Workout-App
-This web application is done in MERN stack.
+This web application is written in MERN stack.